emqx/blog/en/202004/super-lightweight-iot-edge-stream-processing-kuiper-plugin-development-tutorial.md

-[EMQ X Kuiper](https://github.com/lf-edge/ekuiper) is a lightweight loT streaming data processing software based on SQL.
+[EMQX Kuiper](https://github.com/lf-edge/ekuiper) is a lightweight loT streaming data processing software based on SQL.
 It provides a set of plugin mechanism for implementing customized source, sink and SQL function to extend the ability of  stream processing.
 This tutorial gives a detailed introduction to the process of development, compilation, and deployment of the Kuiper plugin.

 ## Overview